 St Mary's C of E Voluntary Aided Primary School, Fuller Street, Kettering, NN16 0JH

 When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority.
-The governors will admit children with a statement of Special Educational Needs or Education, Health and Care Plan which names the school.
+The governors will admit children with an EHC Plan which names the school.

 - ‘Looked After Children’, or previously looked after children but immediately after being looked after became subject to an adoption, residence or child arrangements order or special guardianship order.